-Our Murloc Shaman deck list guide features the best Saviors of Uldum deck list for Season 66 of Hearthstone (September 2019).
+Our Murloc Shaman deck list guide features the best Descent of Dragons deck list for Season 69 of Hearthstone (December 2019).
 Our Murloc Shaman guide also contains Mulligan advice, card combos and strategy tips.

 Murloc Shaman is a Hearthstone deck that has been in and out of favour for some time.
 It saw some play thanks to the Unite the Murlocs Quest card from Journey to Un'Goro, but that wasn't quite enough to push it into the highest tiers of competitive play.